 We supplement our hens' diet with a combination of organically-grown grains: corn, soybeans, wheat and oats.
 This mixture is balanced with sea minerals.

 We raise a variety of heritage breeds of pigs on pasture, including Tamworth, Yorkshire, Berkshire..
 Each of these hog breeds have been selected over centuries for their foraging abilities, which means they are constantly rooting and grazing, looking for their next meal.
 Tamworths are reddish-brown and Yorkshire are pinkish-white, but both Berkshire and Large Black pigs are black; you can tell the difference by how a Large Black's large floppy ears cover its eyes.

 We feed our pigs a mix of nonGMO local, organically-grown grain from a local feed mill.
 Raising pigs on pasture not only allows the animal to fully express its instincts to root and forage, but it also changes the fatty acid composition of the meat to one that is higher in mono-unsaturated fats, and lower in saturated fats.

 We make our popular sausages and other nitrate-free cured meats from our pork.
 We only use the meat, Himalayan sea salt, and spices to cure the meats.
 They are salted for a week or two, then transferred to a drying room where they hang for one month up to a year.
 This process creates new flavors, different for every locale where meats are cured.
 Traditionally, these meats were cured in winter for consumption throughout the year, with no need for refrigeration.

 Like our chickens at North Mountain Pastures, these turkeys begin their lives in our barn, protected from the elements.
 When they are big enough to be safe from predators (i.e., hawks and owls) we move them out to pasture.
 There, they have constant access to grass, weeds and insects.
 The balance of the turkeys' diet is custom-mixed at a local mill.
 It consists of organically-grown corn, oats, and soybeans (all locally-grown) plus a balanced combination of natural minerals.

 Order a turkey for the holidays!
-Turkeys will be available for Thanksgiving 2013.
+Turkeys will be available for preorder before Thanksgiving each year.